xanatharthemadmage/3D-Printing-File-Image-Generator-and-Directory-Representor/README.md

+3D-Printing File Image Generator and Directory Representor is a tool designed to help 3d-print file collectors visualize their collections.

-Uses Blender to create a .png for every file .stl or .obj file in a directory.
-Then places that .png in the same folder as the file.
-Finally combines all the images made in the session into one picture and places it in the root directory
+The program uses Blender to create a .png for every .stl or .obj file in a directory.
+The generated .png is then placed in the same folder as the file.
+Finall, all the images generated over within in the run are combined into one image quilt which is placed in the main directory

+3D-Printing File Image Generator and Directory Representor is designed to work in blender and requires the python Pillow libarary.

 Requires Blender 2.8.X
 Requires Python Pillow

-Setup
+##########Setup############

-Install Blender
+Install Blender 2.8.x
+Install Pillow within Blender's python interpreter or your system's python interpreter.

+##Install Method 1
+#This method may not work
+To install Pillow within Blender:
+Locate you blender python interpreter (Blender python is in \Program Files\Blender Foundation\Blender [versionnum]\[versionnum]\)(in windows at least)
+To install Pillow open your system's terminal and run

+.\python -m ensure pip --default-pip
+.\python -m pip install -upgrade pip
+.\python -m pip install Pillow

+If you get error "ImportError: cannot import name '_imaging' from 'PIL'" Try install method two

+##Install Method 2:

-Install Pillow within Blender python if this doesn't work install python 3.x.x to system, rename blender's python, then install pillow* to system python.
+Install python 3.x.x (the version should math whatever version your blender version is using) Rename blender's python folder to pythonBackup* then install pillow to system python.
+To install Pillow open your system's terminal and run

+python -m ensure pip --default-pip python -m pip install -upgrade pip python -m pip install Pillow

-(Blender python is in \Program Files\Blender Foundation\Blender [versionnum]\[versionnum]\)(in windows at least) (Removing it will make blender default to system python)
+*(Removing it will make blender default to system python)

+####### Script and Blender Setup #########
+To run the script:

-Open the provided scene
+First open the provided scene.

-Open the provided script in the sripting editor of blender

-Save the scene to commit the changes.
+Then open the provided script in the scripting editor of Blender Save the scene to commit the changes.

+####### Running the Script ################
-Usage Place the top directory you want to scan in StartPath Edit the path according to the instructions
+Place the top directory you want to scan in the sript.
+StartPath = "C:\YOUR PATH\GOES HERE"

+Edit the path according to the instructions in the file.
+StartPath = "C:\\YOUR PATH\\GOES HERE"

+Open Blenders System Console
+Window->Toggle system console
-Open Blenders system Console (window->Toggle system console) (not necessary but it shows the progress)
+(This is not absolutely necessary but it will update you with progress)

-Click run script.
+Click "run script" at the top of the scripting editor.

 Your main blender window will lockup while the script executes.
-Watch the system console for details
+Watch the system console for details.